TonyGuyot/flagorama-reforged-app/README.md

 - [x] Compose Navigation for navigation between screens
 - [x] Material Design 3 for the styling of the UI
 - [x] Jetpack ViewModel and LifeCycle for the architecture
-- [x] LiveData and Coroutine Flows for the communication between components
+- [x] Coroutine Flows for the communication between components
 - [x] Room database for local storage
 - [x] Retrofit for network access
 - [x] Coil for the download of images